zabunba/FireLib/README.md

-# FireLib
+# KraftUI

-**FireLib** is a lightweight UI library for generating HTML with JavaScript functions.
-It allows developers to build simple web interfaces using a component-like structure `IgniteJS` required.
+**KraftUI** is a lightweight UI library for generating HTML with JavaScript functions.
+It allows developers to build simple web interfaces using a component-like structure `KraftJS` required.

 ---